Meet the Heroes of Mon Dieu Cthulhu!

 Mademoiselle Brockenhurst is a beautiful, haughty, glacial young Englishwoman who Dubois first encounters in the adventure of Feast of the Dead.
 She works as a nurse at the mysterious Monasterio St. Cloud, although she is actually one of Sir Arthur Wellesley’s most renowned spies and assassins.

+The French call her La Rosignol, the Nightingale and all manner of wild tales are told of her exploits and accomplishments.
 It is said she smuggled Trouvier out of the Bastille hidden beneath her skirts, liberated the plans for invading Iberia from a locked strongbox under the Empereur’s bed, and even eliminated the unfortunate General Lanoir through the sheer vigour of her lovemaking!

 Raised in India, Brockenhurst had an unconventional childhood, learning survival, combat and diplomatic skills plus the mental discipline required to become a hunter of men and monsters.
 Despite her tender years, she is a well travelled and sophisticated young woman but somewhat haughty and condescending, even arrogant (especially toward Dubois).
 Yet when that glacial exterior melts, she is a fierce, passionate lover and friend to Dubois.